maarten-pennings/Lego-Mindstorms/ms4/faq.md

 A bit hidden feature in the Word Block editor are the two icons on the right hand side.

 The top one (Remote Control) allows you to create a "Remote Control" pane in the environment, with _widgets_.
-The widgets on the PC pane communicate via Bluetooth to the Hub.
+The widgets on the PC pane communicate via Bluetooth (and presumably also USB) to the Hub.
 On the hub they trigger events that can be used in your program.

 Great feature!
 Missing are widgets that _output_ content; most _input_ events in you program.
 For example a virtual LED would be nice, or a string box, or a string list (dare I say "console").

-There is one serious drawback: the program [needs](https://www.lego.com/en-us/service/help/products/themes-sets/lego-mindstorms-robot-inventor/coding-with-the-lego-mindstorms-robot-inventor-app-408100000020946#:~:text=Because%20Streaming,running) to execute in streaming mode (ie live connection to the PC).
+There is one serious drawback: the program [needs](https://www.lego.com/en-us/service/help/products/themes-sets/lego-mindstorms-robot-inventor/coding-with-the-lego-mindstorms-robot-inventor-app-408100000020946#:~:text=Because%20Streaming,running) to execute in _streaming_ mode (i.e. live connection to the PC).

 The remote control is not present in Python - probably because it has no streaming mode.